pvasek/kudu-wiki/Configurable-settings.md

 Note that there appears to be an issue that makes it not work when using `DateTimeOffset.Now`.
 See [this question](http://stackoverflow.com/questions/30939990/changing-timezone-on-azure-web-apps-doesnt-work-for-datetimeoffset-now) for details.

+### Increase the time before the scm site is timeout

+By default, even on dedicated, the timeout is 20 minutes.
+But you can increase it:

+    WEBSITE_SCM_IDLE_TIMEOUT_IN_MINUTES=30

+Note that this is not needed if you are also using the Always On feature.

 ### Diagnostics related settings

 The name (or relative path to the LogDirectory) of the file where internal errors are logged, for troubleshooting the listener: